kirillzabrodin/tweet_mood/README.md

 Make sure you have python 3 and pip 3 installed.
 If you have python 2 installed change python to python3 in the code below.
 Do the same for pip.

-Run `pip install -r requirements.txt`
+Run `pip install -r requirements.txt`.

-Run `python ./manage.py runserver`
+Run `python ./manage.py runserver`.
+You can run the migrations as suggested if Django suggests it.

 This defaults to port 8000, so open `localhost:8000` in your browser.